SovnSkyrim/Aldrnari/README.md

 # Preamble

-Aldrnari (ᚨᛚᛞᚱᚾᚨᚱᛁ) is my project to make a Skyrim **I** want to play.
+Aldrnari (ᚨᛚᛞᚱᚾᚨᚱᛁ) is my project to make a Skyrim ***I*** want to play.
-It is an ode to my love for folk music, in fact, the idea came when I got curious into [Yggdrasil Music and SoundFX Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/21578) and started listening to folk music altogether.
+It is an ode to my love for folk music; in fact, the idea came when I began listening to [Yggdrasil Music and SoundFX Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/21578) and started listening to folk music all together.

-Aldrnari means "the nourisher of life", it is one of the many ways to translate fire in old norse.
+Aldrnari means "the nourisher of life" and is one of the many ways to say "fire" in Old Norse.
-The idea came from the Heilung track [Elddansurin](https://www.youtube.com/watch?v=Xph2Phcj0LA) (it means [The fire dancer](https://lyricstranslate.com/en/elddansurin-fire-dancer.html)) because it represents how folk helped healing my soul and how in Dark Souls, fire is extremely important.
+The idea came from the Heilung track [Elddansurin](https://www.youtube.com/watch?v=Xph2Phcj0LA) (it means [The fire dancer](https://lyricstranslate.com/en/elddansurin-fire-dancer.html)) because it represents how folk helped heal my soul and how, in Dark Souls, fire is extremely important.
-Because yes, this list is heavily inspired by the Souls Games, in the combat and gameplay mechanics, you'll see further below.
+Because yes, this list is heavily inspired by the Souls Games in the combat and gameplay mechanics, as you'll see further below.

-This list is made to be challenging, rewarding, you will become an overpowered Dragonborn who goes against terrible and fierce enemies.
+This list is made to be challenging, rewarding, and, eventually, you will become an overpowered Dragonborn who goes against terrible and fierce enemies.
 It is deeply inspired by games like Dark Souls and Hellblade: Senua's Sacrifice, while having an artistic direction that comes close to screen-archery.

 If you have any questions regarding the list, you're free to ask in the [Wabbajack Discord](https://discord.gg/wabbajack) or [my own personal server](https://discord.gg/ZgjVrXp).

 This project started as a collaboration between Althro and I on Tinvaak 2.
-Over time, however, we realised our end goals were different and he gave permission for me to use the base that had been created.
+Over time, however, we realised our end goals were different, and he gave permission for me to use the base that had been created.
 Aldrnari would not exist without Althro and the work he put into creating and patching Tinvaak 2.
 Go show him some love and play Tinvaak 2 when he releases it.
 [Permission proof](http://i.prntscr.com/NwKOu-apRU6DrMDb9R5eOw.png)

-The art for the list was made by [Crithion/m.vlad](https://mvlad.design/), a fellow Modlist Developper (author of [Narsil](https://mvlad.design/narsil/), a VR list), and artist.
+The art for the list was made by [Crithion/m.vlad](https://mvlad.design/), a fellow Modlist Developer (author of [Narsil](https://mvlad.design/narsil/), a VR list), and artist.
 I commissioned him and he did an amazing job!

 # Disclaimer